Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Dmitry G. Netis - William Blair & Co.
 LLC

 Okay, all right.
 And then lastly, my follow-up.
 If you guys are guiding Routing to be flat next year, given the transition you're seeing, given also the Switching that you said may get to the normal pattern, but there's still kind of a poor visibility on that I suppose at this stage.
 And then Security is sort of going through the ebbs and flows, it doesn't seem like you will hit your 3% to 6% CAGR target as you've outlined in the past.
 So shouldn't you be maybe thinking around the flat growth next year?
-I know you're not providing guidance, but should investor be thinking about this is how 2018 is going to shake out, right, given whatever you just said?
+I know you're not providing guidance, but should investor be thinking this is how 2018 is going to shake out, right, given whatever you just said?

 Ken Miller - Juniper Networks, Inc.